 Log views let you control who has access to the logs within your log buckets.

-_Default, which shows all logs except Data Access audit logs.
+_Default bucket shows all logs except Data Access audit logs.
+The

 Using logs in the Google Cloud ecosystem